Just when do natural foods become super natural foods?

 Super-Foods-Update - To you and I, it seems that super foods are popping up faster than birds infected with the avian flu virus.

-Barely have you managed to track down a good source of the latest data when it seems it's been superseded by another.
+Barely have you managed to track down a good source of the latest data when it seems it's been superceded by another.